Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 At last the Savior, Savior of the world is King!”

-A Celtic Jesus-believer is no better (or worse, for that matter) than other “types” of Jesus-believers—all authentic believers are one organic body one in and through Jesus; we are one now and we will be one at the end of the ages of time when God consummates his plans and purposes for the entirety of his creation—and we will continue to be one with the All in eternity.
+A Celtic Jesus-believer is no better (or worse, for that matter) than other “types” of Jesus-believers—all authentic believers are one organic body one in and through Jesus; we are one now and we will be one at the end of the ages of time when God consummates his purposes for the entirety of his creation—and we will continue to be one with the All in eternity.
 There will come a time—at the end of the ages of time—when every human knee shall bow and every tongue confess Jesus as Lord to the glory of God the Father.
 No one can confess Jesus as Lord except by means of the indwelling Holy Spirit.
 (Romans 14: 11; Philippians 2: 11; 1 Corinthians 12: 3)

-We Celtic Jesus-believers believe and teach that all creation will be redeemed and restored to a condition far better than the original, fallen creation which groans in travail until the children of God will be unveiled and revealed to the entire waiting universe.
+We Celtic Jesus-believers believe and teach that all creation will be redeemed and restored to a condition far better than the fallen creation which groans in travail until the children of God will be unveiled and revealed to the entire waiting universe.
 (Romans 8)

 The Celtic Cross